-Evergreen Community Charter School follows all state and federal regulations governing locating, identifying, and evaluating children with disabilities.

-- Locating and identifying children with disabilities who are in need of special education services and related services.
+Evergreen Community Charter School follows all state and federal regulations governing locating, identifying, and evaluating children with disabilities who are in need of special education services and related services.

 This effort also includes highly mobile children with disabilities (such as a migrant and homeless children) and children who are suspected of being a child with a disability and in need of special education, even though they are advancing from grade to grade.

 Informing parents and or guardians of the Child Find Process and the services available from Evergreen Community Charter School, local school systems, and other state and community agencies.
 The EC coordinator will assist with communication between home, school, and community services.

-Provisions Specific to Students with Special Needs:
+Provisions Specific to Students with Special Needs

-- Evergreen will follow the North Carolina Discipline Procedures (NC 1504-2), "Policies Governing Services for Children with Disabilities" and state and federal law as required for short term suspensions (or multiple short-term suspensions), long term suspensions (lasting more than 10 days or any series of suspensions exceeding 10 cumulative days that results in a change of placement), or expulsion or special circumstances.
+2. Evergreen will follow the North Carolina Discipline Procedures (NC 1504-2), "Policies Governing Services for Children with Disabilities" and state and federal law as required for short term suspensions (or multiple short-term suspensions), long term suspensions (lasting more than 10 days or any series of suspensions exceeding 10 cumulative days that results in a change of placement), or expulsion or special circumstances.